-During January 1924, grounded during a storm on Nateara Reef to the south of Port
+During January 1924, during a storm ran aground on Nateara Reef to the south of Port

-was driven further onto the reef, cargo was transferred to smaller
+was driven further onto the reef, then the cargo was unloaded onto smaller

-During the Pacific War, this vessel remained largely intact and was known as the "Moresby Wreck", the Pruth shipwreck was use
+During the Pacific War, this vessel remained largely intact and became known as the "Moresby Wreck" and was attacked by Japanese and Allied aircraft.

-During 1942–1943 the shipwreck was used for strafing and bombing practice by aircraft from the U. S. Army Air Force (USAAF) and Royal Australian Air Force (RAAF).
-While used as training target, six Allied aircraft were lost attacking the shipwreck killing a total of twenty Allied personnel between November 10, 1942 to September 29, 1943.
+While used as training target, six Allied aircraft were lost killing a total of twenty Allied personnel between November 10, 1942 to September 29, 1943.

 The six aircraft lost attacking the SS Pruth shipwreck include:

-A19-73 hit the mast and crashed, killing two with two other surviving the crash.
+A19-73 hit the mast and crashed, killing two crew with two survivors.

 After use as a training aid, the remaining wreckage was scrapped down